bleech/flynt-docs/content/documentation/features/what-is-feature.md

     weight: 40
 ---

-With Wordpress, it is easy to create one large functions.php file, crammed full of all the custom logic your theme may need.
+With WordPress, it is easy to create one large functions.php file, crammed full of all the custom logic your theme may need.
 This can get messy.
-In Flynt, we split each piece of functionality into smaller, self-contained **feature** bundles.
+In Flynt, we split each piece of functionality into smaller, self-contained feature bundles.

 In most cases, features add global hooks and filters that affect the project on a global level.
-With this in mind, each feature is built with "drag and drop" reusability in mind.
+With this in mind, each feature is built with reusability in mind.

 Flynt comes with a core set of ready to go features: